 Like everyone else, I am making some educated guesses about how this is likely to play out.
 I could be partly or completely wrong.
 However, the one thing that you can count on is that it is a balanced educated guess, not one based on an extreme point of view, a potential for economic gain, or some other conscious or unconscious hidden agenda.
 I'm just trying to present as balanced a perspective as possible from my years of experience in order to help you to make the best decisions that you can.

 That brings me to the next point, which is my long neglected blog post series on vaccinations.
 I apologize for this.
 I don't do sound bites regarding complex subjects.
 I like to be as comprehensive as possible.
 It can take me days to write one of my longer posts, and writing isn't something that I particularly enjoy.
 Not to mention that my life is pretty busy and I rarely have sufficient blocks of time for this kind of thing.
 That being said, by organizing a bunch of materials that were already available I was able to get out some decent information in my last post that many people found helpful moving into the pandemic.
-The good news is that I can reference some of that in my final vaccine post, which will make it easier to complete.
-Since questions about vaccines are going to be front and centre as we move into the next chapter of our pandemic saga, I am going to do my best to get that last post done before any COVID-19 vaccine hits the streets.
+The good news is that I can reference some of that in my vaccine post, which will make it easier to complete.
+Since questions about vaccines are going to be front and centre as we move into the next chapter of our pandemic saga, I am going to do my best to get that next post on vaccinations done before any COVID-19 vaccine hits the streets.
+I had intended to do it as a three part series.
+What was to be the last part largely addresses childhood vaccinations because until recently that was the primary area of concern.
+However, the pandemic has become the primary concern with regard to vaccinations at this time.
+As a result, I am going to address this from the perspective of COVID-19 in Part 3 of the series and I will then discuss childhood vaccinations in Part 4.
 In the interim, I strongly recommend that you read The Vaccination Controversy, Part 1 of 3 and Part 2 of 3.

 I still stand by all of the recommendations that I made in my first post on this pandemic (see Living With Viruses and Viral Pandemics).
 It's all there and there isn't much more to add to it.
 In spite of what some people are saying, there are lots of things that we can do to increase our overall level of health and vitality, and our immune function in particular.
 As I said in my previous post, there are no quick fixes.
 Being healthy is a way of life.
 This is a great time to start prioritizing our health if we haven't been already.